- Avoiding Encroachment

-As the weather warms up, it brings increased yard, landscaping, and building projects.
-As you may be starting such projects, Draper City requests that you contain these projects to your own property and be watchful to not encroach on adjoining properties.
+As the weather warms up it brings increased yard, landscaping, and building projects.
+As you may start such projects, Draper City requests that you contain these projects to your own property and be watchful to not encroach on adjoining properties.

 Draper City is fortunate to have many parks, trails, and open spaces.
-This also means that there are many residents whose property borders or abuts city-owned property, where encroachment can happen unknowingly or inadvertently.
-Encroachment is using city-owned property in a manner that’s your own – as in landscaping, installing fencing or other structures, or making other improvements to the property.
-Or, it can include using city property for discarding the stuff you don’t want on your own property – like yard waste, garbage, or other debris.
+This also means there are many residents whose property borders or abuts city-owned property, where encroachment can happen unknowingly or inadvertently.
+Encroachment is using city-owned property in a manner that’s your own — as in landscaping, installing fencing or other structures, or making other improvements to the property.
+Or it can include using city property for discarding what you don’t want on your own property, including yard waste, garbage, or other debris.

 City property includes trails and open space, conservation easements of various kinds, parks, and miscellaneous properties.
-You can see maps of various kinds, including interactive, at Draper City’s website here.
-Find the full City Code describing encroachment here: Section 15-1-080.
+You can see maps of various kinds, including interactive ones, at Draper City’s website.
+Find the full City Code describing encroachment here.

 Checking Property Boundaries

-- Don’t use city property to access your yard or your private property
+- Not use city property to access your yard or your private property

-- Do not drive on city trails or open space
+- Not drive on city trails or open space

-- Do not dump on city property (garbage, yard waste, construction spoils, fill material, etc.)
+- Not dump on city property (garbage, yard waste, construction spoils, fill material, etc.)

-- City open space – including trails – is not for yard waste.
-Do not dump your grass clippings, pulled weeds or branches over the fence
+- Not dump grass clippings, pulled weeds or branches over the fence.
+City open space — including trails — is not for yard waste.

-- Don’t use or treat city property as your own, it is for everyone – it’s public property!
+- Not use or treat city property as your own; it is public property, for everyone